Bug 269784 - Syntax coloring mixup. __LINE__ breaks C++ ranges

 Classification: Applications

-Component: Language Support: CPP (old) (show other bugs)
+Component: Language Support: CPP (old) (other bugs)

 Platform: Compiled Sources Linux